What is "Cramming?"

 If your authorized telephone company has been switched

 without your permission:

-Call the slamming company and tell them that you want the
+Call the slamming provider and tell them that you want the

 problem fixed and, under FCC rules, you do not have to pay for the first 30

-Call your authorized company to inform it of the slam, and
+Call your authorized provider to inform it of the slam, and

 that you want to be switched back with the same calling plan you had before the

-Also, tell your authorized local telephone company that you
+Also, tell your authorized local provider that you